 - Job follow-up: Does the job or company named on the application actually exist?
 Yes, it seems unbelievable, but we've heard some landlord horror stories.
 A simple Internet search should suffice.

 - Past landlord follow-up: Just as you contact supervisors, reach out to their most recent landlord or two.
-Keep questions open-ended rather than yes or no, and ensure you're getting a sense of the prospective tenant's personality and responsibility.
-Note that if the tenant hasn't rented before or has moved around a lot, that's not an immediate red flag.
-Just ensure you get a plausible explanation on why.
+Keep questions open-ended rather than yes or no, and ensure you're getting a sense of the prospective tenant's personality and reliability with paying rent.
+Note that if the tenant hasn't rented before or has moved around a lot, though it's not an immediate red flag.
+Just ensure you get an explanation of why.